gnosisguild/CRISP/packages/local_testnet/Readme.md

 1. Navigate to the `CRISP/packages/risc0` directory.

+---

+__Faster Proving w/ Bonsai__

+The following steps are optional.
+You can config [Bonsai](https://dev.risczero.com/api/generating-proofs/remote-proving) for faster proving.

-2. Set up environment variables by creating a `.cargo` directory and `config.toml` file:
+- Set up environment variables by creating a `.cargo` directory and `config.toml` file:

    ```sh
    mkdir .cargo && cd .cargo && touch config.toml
    ```

-3. Add the following configuration to `config.toml`:
+- Add the following configuration to `config.toml`:

    > **_Note:_** _This requires having access to a Bonsai API Key.
 To request an API key [complete the form here](https://bonsai.xyz/apply)._